-What is Churn Rate Optimization?
+What is Churn Rate Optimization in Channel Sales?

 Churn Rate Optimization is the strategic process of understanding and reducing the number of channel partners or customers who stop engaging with a company.
 This involves analyzing reasons for departure, such as dissatisfaction with support, lack of resources, or insufficient sales opportunities.
 For IT companies, this might mean enhancing partner enablement through a robust partner portal, offering better co-selling opportunities, or improving deal registration processes to ensure partners feel supported and profitable.
 In manufacturing, it could involve providing more accessible training on new product lines, optimizing supply chain communication, or improving terms within the partner program to better incentivize long-term commitment.
 The goal is to implement proactive strategies to boost partner retention, increase loyalty, and sustain revenue growth within the partner ecosystem.